 Illigitimi non carbarundum:

+Don't let the bastards wear you down!
+Over the last 20 years I've heard every detrimental comment ever thought up about bodybuilding and weight training.
 Some of them can be pretty hard to argue in light of the characters you see in gyms these days, but if you fall prey to those who have no appreciation for a great physique, try to remember you may just make them a bit uncomfortable.
 Being built better than they are tends to put some folks at odds with you right away.
 When they see your level of dedication to the sport they can be taken off guard, too.
 Not too many people have that level of commitment.
 Just remember, you are an ambassador of bodybuilding.
 Don't get into a useless shouting match over it.
 Be humble, and let those negative comments fuel your desire to excel.
 I once worked in a factory where several of my co-workers told me I'd be stuck for the rest of my life and never amount to anything.
 I now realize they were voicing personal fears about their own lives.
 I may not be rich from bodybuilding (yet), but I'm not in that factory any more either!
 They are!

 Don't talk the talk if you can't walk the walk.

+In bodybuilding circles Mike Quinn is known for being big on this attitude.
 Quinn is quite a talker, but he doesn't just walk the walk.
 He stomps the walk!
 After his humiliating showing at the last WBF show he said he'd come back, and come back he did.
 His IFBB placings were proof of that.

 Nonetheless, this sport is rife with competitors who go around telling everyone how they are going to destroy the competition in this or that contest.
 Then they don't even place in the top five.
 (I don't know about you, but I don't like looking like a fool, and this sure would make you look like one!)
 These guys need to concentrate on the business at hand.
 That means putting in the gym time and doing all that needs to be done to obtain the physique and the contest condition that speak for themselves.
 Nobody likes a bragger, but everyone respects a person who quietly and humbly gets the job done.
 Come on, kids.
 Do your homework and then let your physique do the talking.